wavemaker/docs/learn/how-tos/rowlevel-security-using-crud-event-listeners.md

 ## Create a Java Service

-Create a Java Service in the project and add the `PreFetchListEvent` event listener for the employee entity, as shown below.
+Create a Java Service in the project and add the `PreFetchListEvent` event listener for the vacation entity, as shown below.

 - The `beforeVacationFetch` method gets invoked before fetching the list of records from the vacation table.
 - You can fetch the logged-in user details from the security service.